awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 + If you have an existing symmetric KMS key in your account, you can use it with RDS Custom\.
 No further action is necessary\.
 + If you don't already have a symmetric KMS key in your account, create one by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.

 You can choose the same symmetric key when you create a CEV and a DB instance, or choose different keys\.
+RDS Custom doesn't support AWS\-managed KMS keys\.

+The symmetric key you wish to use must provide the IAM role in your IAM instance profile for RDS Custom with access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
+If you have created a new symmetric key in your account, no changes are required\.
+Otherwise, make sure that your symmetric key's policy can provide access to these operations\.

+For more information on configuring IAM for RDS Custom for Oracle, see [Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.

 ## Download and install the AWS CLI<a name="custom-setup-orcl.cli"></a>

 AWS provides you with a command\-line interface to use RDS Custom features\.
-You can use either version 1 or version 2 of the AWS CLI
+You can use either version 1 or version 2 of the AWS CLI\.

 For information on downloading and installing the AWS CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)\.